fbpx

 The information below will help you choose wisely.

-YouTube logo As the most popular video platform, YouTube has over 1.5 billion active users every month.
+As the most popular video platform, YouTube has over 1.5 billion active users every month.
 Some entrepreneurs have even used YouTube to create their own full-time vlogger career.
-Since YouTube is the second largest search engine next to Google, the potential SEO value of optimized videos makes this video platform extremely attractive.

 Pros: